jankaspar/ts-discriminated-union/doc/types-explained.md

 // ... repeat yourself to infinity
 ```

-When we have all types on hand lets implement the real functionality
+When we have all types on hand lets implement the real functionality.

-  union(...a) function needs to return coresponding UnionType, match method just remembers the walue we try to match, and previous results if any.
+union(...a) function needs to return corresponding UnionType, match method just remembers the value we try to match, and previous results if any.
-  Notice we actualy do not remember union cases at runtime all checks are just compile time using the interfaces we defined earlier.
+Notice we actually do not remember union cases at runtime all checks are just compile time using the interfaces we defined earlier.
-  case(...) method just chekc type and sets result to function result if there is no result yet.
+case(...) method just check type and sets result to function result if there is no result yet.
 All methods return this to chain.

 ```ts
 function union<T1>(t1: TypeDescriptor<T1>): Union1<T1>